doichev-kostia/doichev-kostia/src/content/blog/app-engine-deployment-pipelines.md

 ## Project

-For the sake of simplicity I created a simple Astro app with a few pages that will be deployed to the App Engine.
+For the sake of simplicity, I created a simple Astro app with a few pages that will be deployed to the App Engine.
 The app engine requires the configuration file to be present during the deployment.
 Usually, it's the same file but with different service names for different environments.
 It can be beneficial to automatically generate that file during the pipeline execution.